sercankulcu/sercankulcu.github.io/_memory/2010-05-15-a-name-from-the-stage.md

 ## Under A Name from the Stage

 The scene becomes clearer to me now because it stayed small.
 There is a young-person seriousness in the scene, the kind that treats a minor event as evidence for an entire future.

-There is a young-person seriousness in the scene, the kind that treats a minor event as evidence for an entire future.
 That small resistance to disappearance is enough.